 Thomas Chatterton Manuscript Project

-One of George's dearest wishes was to be remembered in after-times, and it seems to me that his wish has been granted, but in ways he could not possibly have imagined.
-I hope to treat George as an important and main character in the Chatterton saga, rather than as a simpleton of a side-dish.
-So, all of George's manuscripts, his letters and transcripts etc., will be uploaded to this website, with links on this page to view them in their entirety .
-I have also started to add (and will add more when time allows) copies of my own transcripts of Catcott's productions; this will facilitate ease of reading as some of his Mss. are quite faded.
-This is a big job, which is a little onerous and time consuming, but strangely enjoyable, and it will take some time.
+George's dearest wish was, perhaps, to be remembered in after-times, and it is in my power to see that his wish is granted.
+To this end I aim to upload, in due course, all of his transcripts and works, with links on this page to view them in their entirety.
+It must be borne in mind that some of his transcripts are faded so my transcripts of his transcripts will facilitate ease of reading ; this is a big job, which is a little onerous and time consuming, but strangely enjoyable, and it will take some time.

-This imaginative montage of mine, shown above, pictures (for the first time) the famous meeting of three great minds, George Symes Catcott, Samuel Johnson & James Boswell.
+The imaginative montage of mine, shown above, pictures (for the first time) the famous meeting of three great minds, George Symes Catcott, Samuel Johnson & James Boswell.

 Note: The new Bristol Bridge, 1768, with St Nicholas church in the background, can be seen in the engraving on the wall behind Catcott.

-"There, there is the very chest itself," is, according to Boswell, what Catcott said to Boswell & Johnson.
-This Much is True!
 Or is the chest an imposter?
 Six Locks the Chest had.
 Warton states it was an Iron chest but Catcott confutes Warton by stating that 'the Chest was made of wood.
 In Catcott's time it was in a decayed and decrepit state - so it cannot be the chest shown above.
 Read Catcott's description of the chest in his own handwriting: View.
 One great clue from Catcott is that Canynges' Coffer was made in the room, indicating that it was too big to have been carried up the narrow and winding staircase.
 I wonder where the Coffer is now?
 Did one of the vicars 'offended' by the belief that Chatterton was a suicide, destroy the Coffer to stop the flow of visitors to the muniment room?
-Read on...for a stunning recent discovery:
+Read on for a stunning recent discovery:

 The earliest image of the coffers and, probably the most reliable.
 Engraved in 1802 for the 1803, three volume edition.
 The image is the frontispiece in volume 2